Chart Color Schemes

 Mount Isa's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Mount Isa's health outcomes show notable results, with younger cohorts having a low prevalence of common health conditions.
-Private health cover is high at approximately 61% of Mount Isa's total population (11,146 people), compared to 57.6% in Rest of Qld and the national average of 55.3%.
-The most prevalent medical conditions are asthma (7.2%) and mental health issues (5.6%).
+Mount Isa's health outcomes show notable results, with younger age groups having a low prevalence of common conditions.
+Private health cover stands at approximately 61% (11,146 people), higher than Queensland's average of 57.6%.
+Nationally, it is 55.3%.

 Frequently Asked Questions - Health